 * Gulf states got a chance to firmly stand up against Qatar’s policy of using Islamist organizations to deliberately inflict harm on its Arab neighbors by targeting their security and stability.

-* Saudi Arabia got, temporarily, relieved from the Iranian threat at its southern borders in Yemen, due to the extreme pressure of U.S. sanctions on the Iranian regime.
+* Saudi Arabia was, temporarily, relieved from the Iranian threat at its southern borders in Yemen, due to the extreme pressure of U.S. sanctions on the Iranian regime.

 * Hizbollah in Lebanon has become much weaker and less influential on regional and local levels.